 In this Article

-As you step into the week before your periods, you might experience various physical and emotional symptoms.
-These symptoms are an indication that your periods are around the corner.
+As you step into the week before you start your period, you might experience various physical and emotional symptoms.
 However, some of these symptoms are similar to the symptoms of pregnancy.
-Let us look at some information that you can bank upon to clarify your concerns about pregnancy symptoms and pre-menstrual symptoms.
+Let us look at some information that you can bank upon to clarify your concerns about pregnancy symptoms and premenstrual symptoms.

-Let us look at symptoms related to PMS, pregnancy and the ones that are common to both.
-Let us also understand how to differentiate whether these symptoms indicate PMS or early signs of pregnancy.
+Let us look at symptoms related to PMS and pregnancy and analyse ones that are common to both.
+Let us also understand how to differentiate if these symptoms indicate PMS or early signs of pregnancy.

 Common Symptoms of PMS

-Many women experience premenstrual symptoms before period.
-Some women experience emotional stress while others experience aches and physical discomforts.
+Some women experience emotional stress during PMS, while others experience aches and other physical discomforts.
 Let us look at some common symptoms of PMS:

 1. Tender and Swollen Breasts

-Some women feel that their breasts become tender and sometimes, breasts can swell too.
-Breast sensitiveness or tenderness can vary from person to person.
-It can be mild, moderate or severe.
-The tenderness increases before the period starts and decreases as the menstrual flow begin.
-In most scenarios, the tenderness disappears after the bleeding stops.
-In some cases, the tissues of the breast may feel different and women might experience heaviness, coupled with pain and tenderness.
+Some women feel that their breasts become tender or even swell up during PMS.
+Breast sensitivity or tenderness can vary from woman to woman and can range from mild to severe.
+The tenderness increases before the period starts and decreases as the period progresses.
+In most cases, the tenderness disappears after the bleeding stops.
+In some cases, the tissues of the breasts may feel different and women might experience heaviness coupled with pain and tenderness.

 2. Muscle Cramps, Back Pain and Spotting

-Many women experience cramps before their periods, which continue during the periods as well.
-Cramps or dysmenorrhea are intense and last for more than a day.
-It decreases during the days when there is flow and finally, disappears when the flow stops.
+Many women experience cramps before their periods which often continue through the periods.
+Cramps (dysmenorrhea) are intense and last for more than a day.
+These cramps decrease during the days of the flow, and gradually disappear till the flow stops.

-Some women also experience spotting, in addition to cramps, before their periods.
-Lower back pain is another common symptom that women experience before and during their periods.
+Some women also experience spotting alongside cramps before their period begins.
+Pain in the lower back is another common symptom that women experience before and during their period.